tchitchek-lab/CellVizR/README.md

                               transform = "logicle")
 ```

-## 6.3 Metadata
+## 5.3 Metaclusters

 The `createMetaclusters()` function allows clusters to be combined to
-create a metaclusters.
+create a metacluster.

 This function should be used as many times as there are metaclusters to
 be created.
 Be careful, when metaclusters are created, the original